Table of Contents

 Each body style is also very different.
 The Fender guitars look very different from Gibson models.
 With cutaways designed onto some but not others.
 The Les Paul is much different looking from even the SG, which is made by the same builder.

 The type of pickups on a guitar also has a big influence on the tone.
 Fender typically uses single-coil pickups that give the guitar a bright, twangy sound.

 Gibson uses humbucker pickups in almost all of their models.
-Humbuckers cancel out the unwanted 60-cycle hum that can come from single-coil pickups and give the guitar a thick, rich, and powerful sound.
+Humbuckers cancel out the unwanted 60-cycle hum that can come from single-coil pickups.
+They also give the guitar a thick, rich, and powerful sound.

 When it comes to sound, these brands differ quite a bit.
 Fender’s single-coil pickups are known for their bright, clean tone.
-This is great for styles like country and pop where you want the guitar to cut through the mix without being too overbearing.
+This is great for styles like country and pop.
+Right where you want the guitar to cut through the mix without being too overbearing.

 Guitars like the Stratocaster also come with a 5-way pickup switch to allow for many sounds.
 This can be incredibly helpful and versatile for many types of music.

 Gibson’s humbucker pickups are typically darker and thicker sounding.
 This is perfect for genres like rock and metal where you need a little more power and sustain.